BILL MOYERS: This week on Moyers & Company… Once upon a time in America.

 KHALIL GIBRAN MUHAMMAD: History is the building block of all knowledge in our society.
 And it is the most important part of the most significant tradition that human beings have, which is storytelling.

-BILL MOYERS: Welcome.
-Here comes the Fourth of July, number 236 since the Continental Congress approved the Declaration of Independence and riders on horseback rushed it to the far corners of the thirteen new United States -- where it was read aloud to cheering crowds.
-These days our celebration of the Fourth brings a welcome round of barbecue, camaraderie with friends and family, fireworks, flags, and unbeatable prices at the mall.
+The clamor and dissent remind us of another hot and humid summer 236 years ago when the Second Continental Congress approved the Declaration of Independence and riders on horseback rushed it to the far corners of the thirteen new United States -- where it was read aloud to cheering crowds.

 Yet from the beginning, these sentiments were also a thorn in our side, a reminder of the new nation's divided soul.
 Opponents, who still sided with Britain, greeted it with sarcasm.
 How can you declare "All men are created equal," without freeing your slaves?